Regular subgraphs at every density: Proof of Theorem

 Let us first see why Lemma \ref{lem:regular hypergraph} implies Lemma \ref{lem:small jump implies k-regular}.
 Given a graph $G$ satisfying the conditions of Lemma \ref{lem:small jump implies k-regular}, let $\G$ be the $r$-uniform multi-hypergraph on vertex set $A$ whose hyperedges are $N_{G}(v)$ for all $v\in B$.
 Note that $\G$ has at most $n$ vertices, it has average degree $r\cdot e(\G)/|A|=r|B|/|A|=e(G)/|A|=d$ and maximum degree at most $\Delta$.
 Hence, by Lemma~\ref{lem:regular hypergraph}, $\G$ contains an $r$-regular sub(multi)hypergraph $\mathcal{H}$.
 The vertices of $\mathcal{H}$, together with the vertices $v\in B$ for which $N_G(v)$ is an edge in $\mathcal{H}$, induce an $r$-regular subgraph in $G$.

 Hence, it will suffice to prove Lemma \ref{lem:regular hypergraph}.
 In the proof of this lemma, we will use the recent breakthrough on the celebrated Sunflower conjecture \cite{ER60}.
 Given a positive integer $r$, a collection of $r$ sets is an \emph{$r$-sunflower} if there exists a (possibly empty) set $X$ (called the \emph{core}) such that the intersection of any two distinct elements in the collection is $X$.
-It was proved by Alweiss, Lovett, Wu, and Zhang \cite{ALWZ20} that every $t$-uniform family of size at least $(\log t)^t\cdot (r\log\log t)^{O(t)}$ contains an $r$-sunflower, which was subsequently improved by Frankston, Kahn, Narayanan, and Park \cite{FKNP21} and Rao~\cite{Rao21}.
+It was proved by Alweiss, Lovett, Wu, and Zhang \cite{ALWZ20} that every $t$-uniform family of size at least $(\log t)^t\cdot (r\log\log t)^{O(t)}$ contains an $r$-sunflower, which was subsequently improved by Frankston, Kahn, Narayanan, and Park \cite{FKNP21}, Rao~\cite{Rao21} and Bell, Chueluecha and Warnke \cite{bell2021note}.
 We use the following version, proved by Rao \cite{Rao21}.

 \begin{lemma} There is a constant $\alpha$ such that any family with more than $(\alpha r\log (tr))^t$ sets of size $t$ contains an $r$-sunflower. \end{lemma}

 The $r$-regular subhypergraph in Lemma \ref{lem:regular hypergraph} will come from an $r$-sunflower in a collection of large matchings in $\G$.
 To bound the number of matchings from below, we will use the following simple lemma.